mysociety/fixmystreet/docs/pro-manual/citizens-experience.md

 <img alt="Reponses from the council via email and published on the report page" src="/assets/img/pro-user-guide/report-response.png" class="admin-screenshot" />

 Responses from you, the authority, come directly back to the user via the email address they used to make the report.

+If an integration with Notify has been established, users may also receive responses via text message.

+If required, and depending on how you manage responses, you can ask the user to specify their preference for how they would like to receive updates.

 If you have opted for full integration with FixMyStreet Pro, responses may also be posted as automatic updates on the report.
 Responses may take the form of a request for further information or an update on the status of the issue.

-If an integration with Notify has been established, users may also receive responses via text message.

 ### Updates from other users